vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 ## Interior mutability

-As we know from Rust, methods that take `&self` are immutable, while those that that `&mut self` are mutable.
+As we know from Rust, methods that take `&self` are immutable, while those that take `&mut self` are mutable.
 This trait defines purely non-mutable (in relation to `self`) methods.
 But surely the implementation needs to do some book-keeping when opening/connecting/closing sockets, which sounds like mutability.

-This is sure sign we probably need [*interior mutability*](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html).
+This is a sure sign we probably need [*interior mutability*](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html).

 Rust gives us the `RefCell<T>` wrapper that allows just that.
-Calling an immutable method on an immutable object is allowed, and internally the method, _at runtime_ gets a mutable reference to _something_ that does mutable type of work.
+Calling an immutable method on an immutable object is allowed, and internally the method, _at runtime_ gets a mutable reference to _something_ that does mutable work.

 We'll return to that in a moment.